mkennedy3000/Weather-Widget/README.md

    feeling adventurous, go ahead and extend the `WeatherService` service some more.
 Add another method corresponding to an API endpoint.
 Then, extend the `WeatherWidget` or create a new one and show us what you can do.
 This isn't mandatory, but if you really want to flex your UI engineering muscles, we'd love to see what you can do!

+The skeleton code to start with is in a a Github repository.
+See below to see how to get set up with Git.
+Get up to data on Dojo (see below).
+Look at the code in the `app` directory.
+That's your starting place and where your code should go.

 #### Dojo
 You'll be working with version 1.9 of Dojo.
 Here's the first thing to know - it's *big*.
 Don't worry.
 You don't need